Accommodation frequently asked questions

 If I have a problem with my accommodation or flat mates, who can I contact?

 You should always contact the on-site accommodation staff in the first instance as they are best placed to rectify any problems.
-If they are unable to assist or you don't feel that they are taking the issue seriously then the next step is to contact Student Advice and Wellbeing
+If they are unable to assist or you don't feel that they are taking the issue seriously then the next step is to email the LJMU Accommodation Office.

 Who do I talk to if I feel lonely or miss home?

-LJMU Residential Assistants are available to new students for help and advice with many of the problems that you may encounter.
-In addition to this LJMU offers a number of support services such as Counselling, who provide a confidential service if you need to talk to someone about any problems you have.
-Liverpool Students' Union also provides a number of clubs and societies, which you can join to meet people with similar interests.
+Student Living Assistants are available to new students for help and advice with many of the problems that you may encounter.
+In addition we offer a number of support services, who provide a confidential service if you need to talk to someone about any problems you have.
+JMSU also provides a number of clubs and societies, which you can join to meet people with similar interests.

 Do I have to move out over the Christmas or Easter holidays?